cg1326/travelbuddy/README.md

 Jet lag apps work great in theory.
 The schedule is scientifically sound, you follow it, and you recover in two days.

 That doesn't happen.
-Flights get delayed, youu arrive exhausted, and uou skip the afternoon nap because you're actually on vacation.
+Flights get delayed, you arrive exhausted, and you skip the afternoon nap because you're actually on vacation.
 Existing apps treat any deviation as a silent failure, and most people abandon the plan after the first or first few missed actions.

 travel buddy is a iOS app for jet lag recovery built on the assumption that real travel is unpredictable.
 When something goes wrong, the plan adapts instead of falling apart.